Dan Ariely: Controversies and criticism

 In July 2021, the journal Psychological Science challenged a 2004 paper by James Heyman and Ariely, "prompted by some uncertainty regarding the values of statistical tests reported in the article and the analytic approach taken to the data".
 The authors were unable to resolve the ambiguities, because the original participant-level data was no longer available.
 A follow-up analysis, and a letter to the editor by Gregory Francis from the Department of Psychological Sciences, Purdue University, demonstrated that the problem in the paper could be a simple reporting error in which t-statistics were reported as F-statistics by mistake.
 Francis also showed that this error does not negate the findings in the original article.

 In November 2022, the Israeli TV investigative show Hamakor (Channel 13), aired an episode questioning a number of Ariely's studies that were not reproducible or whose reliability was dubious in terms of the way they were carried out, the data collected, or whether the studies were carried out at all.
 For example, Ariely claimed that data for his "Ten Commandments" study were collected in 2004–2005 at UCLA with the assistance of Aimee Drolet Rossi.
 However, despite being thanked in the 2004 paper for collecting the data almost 20 years later, Rossi denies having run the study, and UCLA has issued a statement that the study did not take place there.

+Ariely told The New Yorker that the surveys were collected at UCLA but processed by an assistant at MIT, a mixup that he credited for the confusion surrounding Rossi and UCLA's role in the study.
+An analysis conducted by the American Marketing Association on the study in question found that the study's results were largely replicable using the data provided by the authors, although conditions had been dropped from the first two experiments in the study.